Featured Post

 And because we have come this far, we know Charlie.
 We like him.
 Like many a King character, he's a normal teenager in a regular middle-of-America place (there's even a crazy old man in a weird house on the edge of town).
 Charlie has an unremarkable life -- his mother died young; his father struggles with alcoholism, and Charlie finds solace in football and his friends.

 But remember that old guy, name of Howard Bowditch?
-Well, Charlie somehow meets up with him, and they grew to like each other,.
+Well, Charlie somehow meets up with him, and they grew to like each other.
 Bowditch tells Charlie something remarkable about that shed in the back yard; Charlie looks into it, and the adventure begins.

 He enters a different world, one of hope but exacerbation.
-He senses its history, and how it seems to falling apart.
+He senses its history, and how it seems to be falling apart.
 He meets people he's never known before -- could never have known before -- but knows whom to trust and whom to help.
 It's a remarkable journey.

 When we first meet Charlie, the teller of this tale, he speaks in the voice of a young man.
 We watch him grow up as we hear him age through his words.
 Such is the power of Charlie's story and the mystical voice that King gives him.